Political positions of Hillary Clinton: Fiscal policy and taxation

-During her 2016 campaign for the presidency, Clinton has pledged not to raise taxes on working and middle-class families, defined as those with annual incomes below $250,000.
-Clinton's pledge has been controversial within the Democratic Party.Matthew Yglesias, Hillary Clinton's pledge to avoid middle-class tax hikes is bad news for progressive politics, Vox (December 19, 2015).
-In April 2016, Clinton expressed support for taxes on sugary drinks, a policy opposed by Clinton's primary rival, Senator Bernie Sanders, who opposes such taxes and contends that they would violate Clinton's pledge not to raises taxes of families with incomes below $250,000.
+During her 2016 campaign for the presidency, Clinton has pledged not to raise taxes on working and middle-class families, defined as those with annual incomes below $250,000; this was controversial within the Democratic Party.Matthew Yglesias, Hillary Clinton's pledge to avoid middle-class tax hikes is bad news for progressive politics, Vox (December 19, 2015).
+In April 2016, Clinton expressed support for taxes on sugary drinks.
+This was criticized by Bernie Sanders, who opposes such taxes, and he contended that they would violate her pledge not to raises taxes of families with incomes below $250,000.
 A Coca-Cola executive later said that she had received assurances from the Clinton campaign that they would no longer comment on the soda tax.